apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 *Check if a table exists*

 Check if a table exists within a given namespace.
 Returns the standard response with `true` when found.
-Will return a TableNotFound error if not present.
+Will throw a NoSuchTableException if not present.

 <h3 id="tableexists-parameters">Parameters</h3>